It was one of those emails that ignites an immediate sense of excitement.

 Holy shamole, I jumped up from my desk and started dancing around my Sydney apartment.
 I could hardly believe I’d won something.
 I’d actually won something!

-I immediately called my husband Robert and we started excitedly planning how to fit Peru into our half-planned honeymoon to Central America.
+I immediately called my husband and we started excitedly planning how to fit Peru into our half-planned honeymoon to Central America.
 And now, 8 months later, I’ve redeemed my prize and gained one incredible life experience.

 Was it just pure luck, you ask?